 If you think rehab is the best option, decide what type of rehab is best suited for you.
 This can be discussed with friends, family, or anyone else who knows about your problem.
 It’s good to have as much support as possible, so make sure you’ve been honest with your loved ones.
 They can assist you in making choices, help with your finances, and offer emotional support.

-If your habit is huge, or you can’t make it through the withdrawals without relapsing or facing serious health problems, try and get into an inpatient rehab.
-These can be quite costly, but have a much higher rate of success.
+If your habit is huge, or you can’t make it through the withdrawals without relapsing or facing serious health problems, try and get into inpatient rehab.
+These can be quite costly but have a much higher rate of success.

 Outpatient rehabs are much more lenient, which can be a blessing and a curse.
 There is much more freedom, which can be good:

-- There are less restrictions, since you’re not confined to a facility
+- There are fewer restrictions since you’re not confined to a facility

 - This causes less stress

 - There’s more access to personal supports, entertainment, etc.

 - It’s easier to relapse

 Do not attempt to detox at home without a proper drug detox kit and the proper knowledge of what withdrawal does to your body.
 Make sure someone knows what you’re about to attempt, and preferably have a sitter available on standby.